50 Shades Overrated

 It seems like everyone has read 50 Shades of Grey and its sequels, or is about to read it.
 Others, out of a general anti-pop culture sentiment, refuse to read it.
 Those are the same people who skipped the Harry Potter books, Hunger Games, The Help, and Twilight.
 Having somehow managed not to read Twilight, see the movies, or watch a single episode of The Real Housewives of any city, I suppose I reside in both camps.
 (I’m Hunger Games obsessed, a Harry Potter fanatic, and I loved The Help.)

 But back to 50 Shades.
 I read the first book in the trilogy for the same reason as any other woman–word of mouth and the allure of something racy.
 I heard about it in early February from my best friend, who lives in New York City and likes to keep my quaint Minnesotan leanings up to speed.
 She insisted we read the book after all of her Upper East Side friends were telling her to get going already.
 She didn’t want to be left out of the conversation.
-And then neither did I.
+And neither did I.

 I honestly can’t stop thinking about the story’s massive popularity.
 Is this craze the result of some sort of mob mentality?
 Is it that nobody wants to be the lone voice in a group of friends saying, “What’s the big deal?”
 Are we witnessing old-school peer pressure like when I pretended to like Rusted Root my freshman year of college and somehow knew the words to numerous Phish songs?